Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernels and Reproducing Kernel Banach Spaces

 \subsection{Uniqueness}

 Now, we study the uniqueness of RKBSs and reproducing kernels.
 It was shown in \cite[Theorem 10.3]{Wendland2005} that the reproducing kernel of a RKHS is unique.
 But, the situation for the reproducing kernels of RKBSs is different.
 There may be many choices of the normed space $\Fun$ to which $\Banach'$ is isometrically equivalent.
-Moreover, the domains $\Domain$ and $\Domain'$ of the reproducing kernel $K$ are corrective to both $\Banach$ and $\Fun$, respectively.
-This means that the change of $\Fun$ will affect the selection of kernel $K$ and the reproducing kernel of the RKBS $\Banach$ may not be unique (see Section~\ref{s:p-RKBS}).
+Moreover, the left-sided domain $\Domain$ of the kernel $K$ is corrective to the space $\Banach$ while the right-sided domain $\Domain'$ of the kernel $K$ is corrective to the space $\Fun$.
+This means that the change of $\Fun$ affects the selection of the kernel $K$ which implies that the reproducing kernel $K$ of the RKBS $\Banach$ may not be unique (see Section~\ref{s:p-RKBS}).
 However, we have the following results.

-\begin{proposition} Suppose that $\Banach$ is the left-sided reproducing kernel Banach space.
-If the left-sided reproducing kernel $K$ of $\Banach$ is given, then the isometrically isomorphic function space $\Fun$ of the dual space $\Banach'$ is unique. \end{proposition} \begin{proof} Suppose that the dual space $\Banach'$ has two isometrically isomorphic function spaces $\Fun_1$ and $\Fun_2$.
+\begin{proposition} If $\Banach$ is the left-sided reproducing kernel Banach space with the fixed left-sided reproducing kernel $K$, then the isometrically isomorphic function space $\Fun$ of the dual space $\Banach'$ of $\Banach$ is unique. \end{proposition} \begin{proof} Suppose that the dual space $\Banach'$ has two isometrically isomorphic function spaces $\Fun_1$ and $\Fun_2$.
 Take any element $G\in\Banach'$.
 Let $g_1\in\Fun_1$ and $g_2\in\Fun_2$ be the isometrically equivalent elements of $G$.
 Because of the left-sided reproducing properties, we have for all $\vy\in\Domain'$ that

 This ensures that $g_1=g_2$ and thus, $\Fun_1=\Fun_2$. \end{proof}